 Growing up in the Barossa Valley and then working in the wine industry, you could say that it was inevitable that Dylan Fairweather, and his brother Justin, would work in the wine industry – but not quite in the traditional way.

-“Alpha Box & Dice (AB&D) started off as an experimental wine house,” says Dylan, AB&D’s Managing Director, “with the aim of producing alternative varietals that really pushed the boundaries of winemaking.”
+“Alpha Box & Dice (AB&D) started off as an experimental wine house,” said Dylan, AB&D’s Managing Director, “with the aim of producing alternative varietals that really pushed the boundaries of winemaking.”

 “We have longstanding agreements with our growers, who work with our winemaker in the vineyards all year round.
 This has allowed us to make lesser known varietals more popular in Australia, and now internationally.”